Ankr-network/ankr-docs/docs/build-blockchain/products/v2/premium-get-started.md

 ---

 The **Premium Plan** gives you access to a range of exclusive features that allow you to build on a secure, reliable, ultra-fast multi-chain network.
-Please fill in [form](https://4f4a8balgjw.typeform.com/to/Q0pbns3g) and our sales team will help you.
+Please [fill in the form](https://4f4a8balgjw.typeform.com/to/Q0pbns3g) and our sales team will help you onboard.

 ## Key features